unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > Occurrence: Optional, Multiple
 > </small>

-This element also represents an input event, except that the input is specified in terms of textual value rather than key or gesture identity.
+This element also contains an input event, except that the input is specified in terms of textual value rather than key or gesture identity.
 This element is particularly useful for testing transforms.

 Processing of the specified text continues with the transform and other elements before updating the test output buffer.